UnaCloud/UnaCloud2/README.md

 Users can choose Quick or Manual Installation depending on their needs to install the environment.

 ###Quick Installation using scripts
 This kind of installation features a great velocity and not distributed components.
-Download package to install UnaCloud using scripts, this scripts are designed to run in Ubuntu (12 or better) or Debian  (6 or better), don't forget to check requeriments.
+Download package to install UnaCloud using scripts, scripts are designed to run in Ubuntu (12 or better) or Debian (6 or better), don't forget check requeriments.
 * Install SSH server to allow access to server
-* Unzip package in path of your preferences.
+* Unzip package in path of your preference.
 * Choose repository folder.
 We recommend a folder with execution privilegies restricted.
 * Update config.properties file.
 Check pre-configuration section.
-* Create environment variable PATH_CONFIG pointed to config.properties file path.
+* Set environment variable PATH_CONFIG pointed to config.properties file path.
 * Execute file install.sh
 ```
 bash install.sh